Progenetix - GeoLocation

 description: >-

-The `geoLabels` object represent an instance of the GeoJSON `properties`
+GeoLabels represent an instance of the GeoJSON `properties` object.
+The

-object.
-The parameters provide additional information for the interpretation
+parameters provide additional information for the interpretation of the

 properties: